 Triathlon traces part of its origins to Hawaii.
 Ironman began in Oahu, and grew on the Kona Coast of Hawai'i.
 In honor of its Hawaiian roots, and in honor of Eddie Aikau, we call upon Eddie's memory and tell you as well: EDDIE WOULD GO.
 Whenever you're seized by fear at the start of a swim wave.
 Remember: EDDIE WOULD GO.
 Whenever you're numb pondering the prospect of the bike ride.
 Remember: EDDIE WOULD GO.
 Whenever you're staggering, and wondering if you should even begin the run.
 Remember: EDDIE WOULD GO.
 No matter what the conditions, no matter how tough the terrain.
 Remember: EDDIE WOULD GO.
 No matter how tough things get.
 Remember: EDDIE WOULD GO.
 No matter what chaos, what challenge, what storm is upon you: EDDIE WOULD GO.

-e of Ironman: EDDIE WOULD GO.
+In the name of Ironman: EDDIE WOULD GO.

 Tuesday, April 04, 2006